Chocobozzz/PeerTube/README.md

    * [Video](https://peertube.cpy.re/videos/watch/f78a97f8-a142-4ce1-a5bd-154bf9386504)
      to see what the "decentralization feature" looks like

-*Currently PeerTube is still in alpha (we plan to release a beta in march).
-Demonstration servers do not support public registration.
-If you really want to test PeerTube before the public release, here is a list of PeerTube servers: https://github.com/Chocobozzz/PeerTube/wiki#other-peertube-servers.*

 ## Why

 We can't build a FOSS video streaming alternatives to YouTube, Dailymotion,